engrpanda/ESP8266-Controller-plus-ULTRA/README.md

 ![hc06 led_bb](https://github.com/engrpanda/ESP8266-Controller-plus-ULTRA/blob/master/Schematic%20fritzing%20diagram/esp1.jpg)

 #
-# Sample Connection of Relay-Bluetooth control connection.
+# Sample Connection of Relay-ESP control connection.

-Up to 13 channels D2-A5Relay can be used.
+Up to 13 channels can be used.
 Using relay you can control your lights i.e bulbs or any appliances for IOT applications.

 ![hc06 relay_bb](https://github.com/engrpanda/ESP8266-Controller-plus-ULTRA/blob/master/Schematic%20fritzing%20diagram/esp2.jpg)